 And it was working, y’all!
 They loved me!
 They said so!
 Repeatedly!
 And I loved them, too, I swear I did – even if they didn’t offer dental.

 In every interview, every email, they begged me for more.
 They showered me with attention and love and glowing praise for my amazing talent and mind-bending smarts and incredible beauty and keen fashion sense and it all felt a lot like this:

 This job was mine.
-In my head I was already at my new desk, chewing on a pencil as I came up with yet another brilliantly conceived piece of work.
+In my head I was already a-sit at my new desk, chewing the end of a pencil as I thought up yet another brilliant piece of work.
 I went on a mental shopping spree with all my extra scratch.
 I planned trips to the doctor, since I’d finally have health insurance again, and worked out my entire first-week wardrobe.